Angela Constance: Cabinet minister (2014–2018)

 During the 2014 SNP spring conference, First Minister and SNP leader Alex Salmond promoted Constance to the Scottish Cabinet in the position of Cabinet Secretary for Training, Youth and Women’s Employment.
 In the position, Constance was somewhat criticised by the opposition Scottish Labour Party in the Scottish Parliament, claiming that since Constance, youth unemployment in Scotland had actually risen.
 In response to this, Constance stated:

 These figures, based on data for 2013, show that the employment prospects are improving across much of Scotland, with women’s employment driving much of this improvement.
 “They also show that Scotland continues to outperformed the UK across all headline labour market indicators, with a lower unemployment rate, higher employment rate and lower economic inactivity rate.

-Previously, Constance was a junior Scottish cabinet member.
+Previously, Constance was a junior Scottish minister outside the Cabinet.

 Following the election of Nicola Sturgeon as the First Minister, in November 2014, Constance was promoted as the Cabinet Secretary for Education within the Scottish Cabinet.

 After the 2016 Scottish Parliament election, Nicola Sturgeon reshuffled her Cabinet.
 On 18 May, Constance was appointed as Cabinet Secretary for Communities, Social Security and Equalities.